google/WebFundamentals/README.md

 [AppEngine SDK for Python](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python) already installed.

-1. Run `npm install` (needed for the build process)
+1. Run `NPM install` (needed for the build process)

 ## Build the auto-generated files
 Some files (contributors includes, some pages for updates, showcases, etc.) are automatically generated.
-The first time you clone the repo and run `npm install`, this is done for you.
+The first time you clone the repo and run `NPM install`, this is done for you.
 However, when you add a case study, update, etc., you'll need to re-build those files using:

 ```
-npm run build
+NPM run build
 ```

 ## Start Local Server